Emmanuel Rivera Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.69 team ERA that ranks sixth across all league pitching staffs.
+- The Braves have a 3.68 team ERA that ranks fourth across all league pitching staffs.

-- Braves pitchers combine to give up 51 home runs (0.9 per game), the second-fewest in the league.
+- The Braves surrender the fewest home runs in baseball (51 total, 0.9 per game).

-- The right-hander's most recent appearance was on Saturday against the Philadelphia Phillies, when he tossed 5 1/3 innings, surrendering two earned runs while giving up seven hits.
+- His last appearance was on Sunday against the Philadelphia Phillies, when the right-hander went six innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.